Akiyoshi-Anzai/IEDS/README.md

 # IEDS
 Causal Discovery System Using Multivariate Post-nonlinear Models

-This code is used in the paper "Understanding of parameter dependence among the radiative collapse data in LHD plasmas with a causal discovery approach" (2025) by A. Anzai *et al*.
+This code is used in our study and our paper "Understanding of parameter dependence among the radiative collapse data in LHD plasmas with a causal discovery approach" (2025) by A. Anzai *et al*.

 **Our paper**